yousefvand/shellman-ebook/manuscript/ns/animation.md

 ## animation {#animation-snippets}

 Why on earth one may need `ASCII` animation in a shell script (you can use unicode as well but it may not work the same on all systems).
-If you are a girl you understand that!
+To add some fun!

 There are simple steps to make a beautiful animation with `Shellman`.
 You define `frames` and call `animate` function passing it the `frames` array and the interval between frames in seconds.
 Normally you need an animation at the end of your script, so `animate` function uses an infinite `while` loop of course with enough `sleep`s.